kelseymok/fermentation-station/recipes/kimchi.md

 ## Instructions

 1. Slice the cabbage in quarters lengthwise.
-Remove the solid root piece.
-Slice each quarter into three-four pieces.
-2. Add the salt and massage for about 10 minutes.
-You should see the cabbage release some water and shrink.
-If not, add more salt.
+2. Rub salt in between leaves, focusing on the thick areas
-3. Cover with cold water and put a plate over the cabbage to keep the pieces under water.
-Let rest for 2 hours.
+3. Let cabbage rest in a bowl for 2 hours.
+4. While the cabbage is resting, prepare the porridge by heating the water and glutenous rice flour in a pot.
+Once paste-like, add sugar.
+Cook and stir for a minute.
+Remove from heat and let cool completely.
+5. After two hours of soaking, rinse the cabbage under cool water.
+The cabbage should be sweet and salty.
+Drain for about 20 minutes.
+It should be half the original size and floppy.
-4. Prepare the other vegetables by slicing the carrot and radish into matchsticks.
+6. Prepare the other vegetables by slicing the carrot and radish into matchsticks if you haven't done so already.
-5. Prepare the Gochugaru paste by combining the garlic, ginger, sugar, soy sauce, and Gochugaru.
-Mix with the carrot and radish mixture in a large bowl.
+7. Add minced onion, garlic, ginger, soy sauce, and Gochugaru to the cooled porridge to make a paste
-6. After two hours of soaking, drain the cabbage.
-In fistfuls, squeeze the cabbage to remove as much water as you can.
-Add to the carrots/radish/Gochugaru mixture.
-7. Mix the cabbage and the carrots, radish, and Gochugaru by hand (your hands will be red afterwards - use foodsafe gloves if you'd like)
-8. Pack into a glass jar or fermentation crock.
-Let sit on a room-temperature shelf for 3 days or until it is at desired sourness.
-Every morning/evening, push down the cabbage with a clean spoon (the fermentation will create carbon dioxide which pushes the cabbage up).
-If there is brine, the cabbage should sit under the brine.
+8. Add carrots, radish, and green onions
+9. With your hands, apply paste between every leaf of the cabbage quarters.
+10. Once the the cabbage and paste has been applied, take each cabbage quarter, fold in thirds into a ball and place at the bottom of the jar, layering some of the extra paste between each layer.
+11. Let sit at room temperature for 2-3 days.
+It will become sour.
-9. After about 3 days (or when preferred sourness is reached), store in the fridge.
+12. After about 3 days (or when preferred sourness is reached), store in the fridge.